-When most people think of the Moderna vaccine, all they are interested in is how well it will protect them from being hospitalized with COVID-19.
-After all, that is why it was invented.
-We now know with good scientific evidence that it is quite effective for this primary purpose.
-But last March we heard from a reader that the vaccine “cured” his restless legs syndrome (RLS).
-Now we are learning more about the benefits and risks of the Moderna vaccine from other visitors.
-This reader reported that a long-standing wart disappeared after getting the Moderna vaccine.
+When most people think of COVID vaccines, all they are interested in is how well they will protect them from being hospitalized with COVID-19.
+After all, that is why these shots were invented.
+We now know that the vaccines are quite effective for this primary purpose.
+They are not very good at preventing infection with the new variants, though.
+Lots of people are catching COVID even after being boosted.
+But there are unexpected upsides to the shots.
+Last March we heard from a reader that the vaccine “cured” his restless legs syndrome (RLS).
+Now we are learning more about the benefits and risks of the Moderna vaccine (and different shots) from other visitors.
+This reader reports that his long-standing bursitis disappeared after getting a COVID shot:

 Wart, Wart, Go Away, Don’t Come Back Another Day!

 Q. I had had a wart on my left ring finger for many years.
 It never really bothered me and wasn’t visible, being on the side next to the middle finger.
 When it got big, I would pare it down with tiny scissors.

 “I was so used to it being there that I didn’t notice right away that it had gone.
 This was after receiving my Moderna COVID-19 vaccines in January and February.
 Since a wart is caused by a virus, I’m assuming the vaccinations may have knocked it out.
 Has anyone else had a similar experience?

 A. The immune system has the ability to overcome the virus that causes warts.
 Your hypothesis that the vaccine kicked your immune system into high gear so it could vanquish the wart is plausible.

 More warts disappeared after COVID vaccines:

 “I’d like to add my name to the people who have had warts disappear after getting the COVID-19 vaccine.
 I’ve had a wart on the knuckle of my right forefinger for many years.
 It was crusty and very ugly.